Anti-symplectic involution and Floer cohomology: Introduction and statement of results

 The paper is organized as follows: In Section \ref{sec:pre}, we briefly recall some basic material on the moduli space of stable maps from a bordered Riemann surface of genus $0$.
-In Section \ref{sec:relspin}, we also recall from \cite{fooobook} the notion of relative spin structure, its stable conjugacy class and the orientation of the moduli space of pseudo-holomorphic discs.
+In Section \ref{sec:relspin}, we also recall from \cite{fooobook2} the notion of relative spin structure, its stable conjugacy class and the orientation of the moduli space of pseudo-holomorphic discs.
 We describe how the stable conjugacy class of relative spin structure determines an orientation on the moduli space.
 We introduce here the notion of $\tau$-relative spin structure for an anti-symplectic involution $\tau : M \to M$, and also give some examples which are relatively spin but not $\tau$-relatively spin Lagrangian submanifolds.
 In Section \ref{sec:inducedtau}, we define the map $\tau_{\ast}$ on the moduli space induced by $\tau$ and study how the induced map $\tau_{\ast}$ on various moduli spaces changes or preserves the orientations.
 Assuming Theorem \ref{thm:fund} holds, we prove Theorem \ref{withmarked} in this section.
 The fundamental theorems Theorem \ref{thm:fund} and Theorem \ref{withsimplex} are proved in Section \ref{sec:Proofth}.
 Section \ref{sec:Appl} is devoted to various applications of the results obtained above to Lagrangian Floer cohomology.
-After a short review of general story of Lagrangian intersection Floer theory laid out in \cite{fooobook}, we prove Theorem \ref{Theorem34.20}, Corollary \ref{Corollary34.22}, Corollary \ref{TheoremN} Theorem \ref{Proposition34.25} and Corollary \ref{qMassey} in Subsection \ref{subsec:Appl1}.
-In Subsection \ref{subsec:Appl2}, we calculate Floer cohomology of $\R P^{2n+1}$ over $\Lambda_{0,nov}^{\Z}$ coefficients by studying orientations in detail.
-The calculation shows that the Floer cohomology of $\R P^{2n+1}$ over $\Lambda_{0,nov}^{\Z}$ is not isomorphic to the usual cohomology.
+After a short review of the general story of Lagrangian intersection Floer theory laid out in \cite{fooobook1} and \cite{fooobook2}, we prove Theorem \ref{Theorem34.20}, Corollary \ref{Corollary34.22}, Corollary \ref{TheoremN} in Subsection \ref{subsec:Appl1}.
+Subsection \ref{proof1.9} is devoted to the proofs of Theorem \ref{Proposition34.25} and Corollary \ref{qMassey}.
+In particular, we introduce stable maps with admissible system of circles and study their moduli spaces in Subsection \ref{6.4}.
+In Subsection \ref{subsec:Appl2}, we calculate Floer cohomology of $\R P^{2n+1}$ over $\Lambda_{0,{\rm nov}}^{\Z}$ coefficients by studying orientations in detail.
+The calculation shows that the Floer cohomology of $\R P^{2n+1}$ over $\Lambda_{0,{\rm nov}}^{\Z}$ is not isomorphic to the usual cohomology.
 This result contrasts with Oh's earlier calculation \cite{Oh93} of the Floer cohomology of real projective spaces over $\Z_2$ coefficients, where the Floer cohomology is isomorphic to the usual cohomology over $\Z_2$.
-In Appendix, we briefly recall form \cite {fooobook} the definition of orientation on the space with Kuranishi structure and the notion of group action on the space with Kuranishi structure.
+In the first two subsections of Appendix, we briefly recall form \cite {fooobook2} the definition of orientation on the space with Kuranishi structure and the notion of group action on a space with Kuranishi structure.
+In the third subsection of Appendix, we present how to promote filtered $A_{n,K}$-structures keeping the invariance under the involution.